ghi-electronics/Docs/hardware/legacy_products/gadgeteer/modules.md

 * Forward: Pin 9

 # CAN DW
-CAN is not yet supported in TinyCLR OS, you can add it if you are up for a challange!
+CAN is not yet supported in TinyCLR OS, you can add it if you are up for a challenge!

 # Camera
-USB Host is not supported in TiynCLR OS
+USB Host is not supported in TinyCLR OS

-# Celluar Radio
+# Cellular Radio
-comming soon!
+coming soon!
 https://github.com/ghi-electronics/NETMF-Gadgeteer/tree/master/Modules/GHIElectronics/CellularRadio

 # Character Display